A Generalized Ray Formulation For Wave-Optics Rendering

 \section{Abstract}

-Under ray-optical light transport, the classical ray serves as a local and linear ``point query'' of light's behaviour.
-Such point queries are useful, and sophisticated path tracing and sampling techniques enable efficiently computing solutions to light transport problems in complex, real-world settings and environments.
-However, such formulations are firmly confined to the realm of ray optics, while many applications of interest, in computer graphics and computational optics, demand a more precise understanding of light.
-We rigorously formulate the \emph{generalized ray}, which enables local and linear point queries of the wave-optical phase space.
-Furthermore, we present \emph{sample-solve}: a simple method that serves as a novel link between path tracing and computational optics.
-We will show that this link enables the application of modern path tracing techniques for wave-optical rendering, with light of any state of coherence and any spectral properties.
+Under ray-optical light transport, the classical ray serves as a linear and local ``point query'' of light's behaviour.
+Linearity and locality are crucial to the formulation of sophisticated path tracing and sampling techniques, that enable efficient solutions to light transport problems in complex, real-world settings and environments.
+However, such formulations are firmly confined to the realm of ray optics, while many applications of interest---in computer graphics and computational optics---demand a more precise understanding of light: as waves.
+We rigorously formulate the \emph{generalized ray}, which enables linear and weakly-local queries of arbitrary wave-optical distributions of light.
+Generalized rays arise from photodetection states, and therefore allow performing backward (sensor-to-source) wave-optical light transport.
+Our formulations are accurate and highly general: they facilitate the application of modern path tracing techniques for wave-optical rendering, with light of any state of coherence and any spectral properties.
 We improve upon the state-of-the-art in terms of the generality and accuracy of the formalism, ease of application, as well as performance.
 As a consequence, we are able to render large, complex scenes, as in \cref{fig_teaser}, and even do interactive wave-optical light transport, none of which is possible with any existing method.
 We numerically validate our formalism, and make connection to partially-coherent light transport.

 \ccsdesc[500]{Computing methodologies~Rendering} \ccsdesc[500]{Computing methodologies~Computer graphics} \ccsdesc[300]{Applied computing~Physics}

 \keywords{}